ibm-cloud-docs/transit-gateway/displayroutereport.md

 1. From the Transit Gateway table, select the gateway for which you want to generate the report.
 1. On the Details page, click either the **Routes** or **BGP** tab, then click **Generate report**.

    The route report begins building, and might take a few minutes to generate depending on the complexity of the gateway.
-Keep in mind that you cannot generate another report until the report is finished processing, or unless you click **Cancel**.
+Keep in mind that you can't generate another report until the report is finished processing, or unless you click **Cancel**.

 After the report generates, the following columns are displayed in the route report table.